Biblical Counseling Is Discipleship

 “His name shall be called Wonderful Counselor…”

 Jesus ministered to sufferers, sinners, and saints.
 He counseled not from a distance, but personally.
 And his discipleship was not one-size-fits-all; it was wise, tender, deeply relational, always biblical.
+These are ways his disciples must imitate him.

-2. Counseling (Therefore) Is Not “Extra”
+2. Counseling Is Not “Extra”

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness…” (2 Timothy 3:16–17)